 - Find job and internship postings that are located in several places on LinkedIn.

 - Join "groups" related to your career interests and look at jobs posted by "groups."
-Be sure to join the UMD Career Services Group and the UMD Alumni Group.
+Be sure to join the UMD Career and Internship Services Group and the UMD Alumni Group.
 Another reason to join "group"î is to connect with professionals in your field(s) of interest by posting inquiries in "group" discussions.

 - Search for companies that are hiring.
 Use the filter button "Hiring" to see the companies that have posted jobs on LinkedIn.